Patcham Infant School Nursery Class

 Welcome to Caterpillar Class

 Here at Patcham Infant School Nursery Class every child is welcomed, nurtured and encouraged to thrive.
-We provide a stimulating environment and exciting learning experiences, helping children to reach their full potential through their play and learning.
+We provide an outstanding, stimulating environment and exciting learning experiences, helping children to reach their full potential through their play and learning.

 Options for funded provision